-There has been overwhelming evidence showing a secular increase in aggregate market power over the last few decades in the United State, a trend most often attributed to increases in product market power.
+There is significant evidence of a secular increase in aggregate market power over the last few decades in the United States, which is usually attributed to increases in product market power.
 Cross-sectionally, a crucial relationship for both welfare and policy analysis lies between firm size and markups.
-Conventional wisdom, often referred to as Marshall's second law of demand, holds that larger firms have higher markups-a notion seemingly supported by the observed phenomenon of incomplete pass-through.
+The conventional assumption, often referred to as Marshall's Second Law of Demand, posits that larger firms have higher markups.
+This notion is seemingly supported by the observed phenomenon of incomplete price pass-through.
 In this paper, we revisit these two foundational observations by decomposing market power into its product and labor market components.
-This approach leads us to three pivotal questions: Has the secular increase in market power been primarily driven by markups?
-Do larger firms exhibit higher markups?
-And how does incomplete pass-through connect to firms' power in input markets?
+This approach leads us to three core questions: Has the increase in market power been primarily driven by price markups?
+Do larger firms exhibit higher price markups?
+How does incomplete price pass-through relate to firms' input market power?

 We address these questions both empirically and theoretically.
-Empirically, we revisit the question posed by De Loecker, Eeckhout and Unger (2020), studying the systematic patterns of market power across firms and over time.
+Empirically, we revisit the question posed by De Loecker, Eeckhout and Unger (2020) by studying the systematic patterns of market power across firms and over time.
 We extend their analysis by allowing for the possibility that firms exert labor market power in addition to product market power.
-Using the U.S. Census Bureau's Longitudinal Business Database (LBD), which contains establishment-level employment and wage data for firms in most industries, we disentangle labor market power from what has previously been considered "total market power" at the firm level.
-A key distinction of our approach is that we exclude the wage bill from the set of "flexible" inputs that are assumed to be competitively priced, thereby allowing for the presence of labor market power.
+Using the U.S. Census Bureau's Longitudinal Business Database (LBD), which contains establishment-level employment and wage data for the universe of U.S. non-farm private sector firms, we disentangle labor market power from what has previously been implicitly considered "total market power" at the firm level.
+A key distinction of our approach is that we exclude the wage bill from the set of "flexible" inputs that were previously assumed to be competitively priced, thereby allowing for the presence of labor market power.

-After accounting for labor market power, we find that aggregate markups have remained stable over time, whereas labor market power has increased dramatically.
-Specifically, labor market power has nearly doubled, while product market power has remained largely unchanged.
-Decomposing changes in aggregate labor market power into changes in labor output elasticity and "cost share", we find that labor output elasticity has decreased by roughly 23% at its peak, consistent with secular changes in production factors, such as automation.
-However, labor cost share has declined by as much as 60%, suggesting a substantial increase in labor market power despite the decline in labor output elasticity.1
+After accounting for labor market power, we find that the aggregate price markup has remained stable over time.
+The aggregate wage markdown, however, has increased substantially, nearly doubling over the sample period.
+Decomposing changes in aggregate labor market power into changes in the estimated aggregate labor output elasticity and directly measured the aggregate cost share, we find that labor output elasticity has decreased by roughly 23% at its peak, consistent with secular changes in production factors, such as automation.2 However, the labor cost share itself has declined by as much as 60% percent, indicating a substantial rise in labor market power despite the drop in labor output elasticity.3